ClaudiaBrauer/WALRUS/documentation/README.md

 **Student reports Wageningen University**

-WALRUS has been applied in a number of studies.
-Many of those studies are MSc theses, MSc internships and BSc theses at Wageningen University.
 If you are interested in one of those reports, please send me an email (claudia.brauer-at-wur.nl).

 - Bol, D. C. C., 2016.
 WALRUS hydrologic analysis of the Dwarsdiep,